 - Maintaining laboratory safety

 - Analyzing samples for internal and external users

 - Engaging with the local microscopy community, and providing advice on specimen preparation and analysis methods

 - Troubleshooting and correcting instrument problems and calling in service requests as needed

-- Working with faculty and other researchers on implementing new methods, including keeping current on the latest developments in electron microscopy and scanning probe techniques
+- Working with faculty and other researchers on implementing new methods, including keeping current on the latest developments in atom probe tomography and electron microscopy.

 - Advanced degree in Materials Science, Chemistry, Physics, or related Science or Engineering field

-- Familiarity with the theory and data analysis techniques for TEM
+- Familiarity with the theory and data analysis techniques for APT

-- Familiarity with the theory and data analysis techniques for SPM
+- Familiarity with the theory and data analysis techniques for SEM/FIB

 - Strong interpersonal skills and oral and written communication skills